-They are following a very specific social organization, ruled by the Queen ant.
+They are following a very specific social organization, ruled by the Queen Ant.
 There are four castes established in the colony: minims, minors, workers & warriors.
-A mature colony is composed by 7 million ants, mostly sterile female workers.
+A mature colony is composed of 7 million ants, mostly sterile female workers.

-All the ants in the colony are daughters to the Queen ant.
-The Queen leaf ant is one of the largest in the world and can be 2 inches in size & can live for 20 years.
-During her life, the Queen ant will put on millions of eggs & every year.
+All the ants in the colony are daughters to the Queen Ant.
+The Queen leaf and is one of the largest in the world and can be 2 inches in size & can live for 20 years.
+During her life, the Queen and will put on millions of eggs & every year.
 But she will lay only once a year, about 50 000 at once (from May to June in Costa Rica).

 Oldest society of the planet

 Leafcutter ants are really easy to spot: they trace large & clean trails through the tropical rainforest ground, carrying cargo.
 These ants are very useful for humans too.
 Indeed, the ant hill formed by the accumulation of material extracted from internal cavities, and the waste area is a high-quality organic fertilizer that can be used for human farming!

 Their society & way of leaving has survived during tens of millions of years, the ants are one of the most evolutionary of the planet.
 Next time you will walk around in the jungle, don’t forget to look down to one of the most exciting & interesting species of the planet!